All Episodes

 The South Vietnamese were defending their territory, and they were basically at a military stalemate until the Democrats withdrew all financial support for the South Vietnamese government.

-They're trying to get the United States to be put on the block with everybody over there, is installing a puppet government.
+They're trying to get the United States to be put on the block with everybody over there is installing a puppet government.

-And then who knows what happens after that?
+And then who knows what happens after that.

-Well, These people are disgraceful.
+These people are disgraceful.

-Um and it's spelled the same way.
+And it's spelled the same way.

-Um he had to quit because of injury, but uh anyway.
+He had to quit because of injury.

 They already were involved.